hiimzackjones/hiimzackjones.github.io/_posts/Server/2017-10-6-Installing-and-setting-up-Windows-Server-2016-&-Server-Core.md

 ## Basic setup
 Now before you can use server there are a few things you're going to want to do to get it setup.
 Being a server, it's going to... serve and the clients that use those services will need to know where to find it.
 So you're going to want to set up a static IP right out of the gate.
 Let's do that now.

 1)In Server Manager, to get to your IPv4 settings you need to be in the Local Server section.
-There you will see the Properties and a section called ethernet.
+There you will see the Properties and a section called Ethernet.
 Most likely, you will see that the server has IPv4 assigned by DHCP and IPv6 enabled.
 ![png](/assets/img/servergifs/ServerBasicSetup/2017-10-07-4.17.26-PM.png)
 2)Click to open up the list of interfaces available for your machine.
 You may have more than one interface available.
 My machine only has one.
 ![png](/assets/img/servergifs/ServerBasicSetup/2017-10-07-4.17.39-PM.png)